microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/DocumentationGuide.md

 The information contained within the feature level BreakingChanges.md files will be aggregated to the release notes for each new MRTK release.

 Any breaking changes that are part of a change **must** be documented as part of a Pull Request.

+## Tools for editing MarkDown
+[Visual Studio Code](https://code.visualstudio.com/) is a great tool for editing markdown files that are part of MRTK's documentation.

+When writing documentation, installing the following two extensions is also highly recommended:

+- Docs Markdown Extension for Visual Studio Code - Use Alt+M to bring up a menu of docs authoring options.

+- Code Spell Checker - misspelled words will be underlined; right-click on a misspelled word to change it or save it to the dictionary.

 ## See also